30 Best Practices for Preventing a Data Breach

 A security incident can include:

 Meanwhile, a data breach usually means that a data security incident led to exposing sensitive information.
-Having an incident detection and response program that you test regularly gives you a way to prevent a security incident from becoming a breach.
-The more rapidly your incident response team can detect and respond to a security alert, the less likely you are to suffer a breach.
+Having an incident response plan that you test regularly gives you a way to prevent a security incident from becoming a breach.
+The more quickly your incident response team can detect and respond to a security alert, the less likely you are to suffer security breaches that could result in significant financial and reputational damage.

 22. Establish a Bring-Your-Own-Device (BYOD) policy